rmcconke/ml-turbulence-benchmark/README.md

 - Galilean invariance (model predictions do not change with a Galilean boost of the input features)

 # Submission instructions
+The submission procedure is currently a work in progress.
+However, the scoring code is available here: [closure-challenge](https://github.com/rmcconke/closure-challenge).

 You must submit your predictions on the test dataset in **CSV format**.

-1. Save your predictions in CSV format under the respective directories in the `test` subdirectory of the benchmark dataset.
+1. Save your interpolated predictions in CSV format under the respective directories in the `test` subdirectory of the benchmark dataset.
+You can easily get the evaluation points using the [python package](https://github.com/rmcconke/closure-challenge) for the challenge.
+These points are also provided for convenience under `data/evaluation_points`.
-2. You can preview what your score will be using the benchmark dataset's python package.
+2. You can preview what your score will be using the benchmark dataset's [python package](https://github.com/rmcconke/closure-challenge).
 3. Upload your `test` subdirectory to [figshare](https://figshare.com/).
 4. Create a pull request for this git repo
 5. The benchmark steward (currently, Ryley McConkey) will evaluate your predictions, and update the leaderboard accordingly.

-For more information, please see the YouTube video (in preparation) on how to submit to the leaderboard.
+A YouTube video showing the submission process is currently being prepared.
+It will be ready in time for the first submission deadline (expected January 2025).